 Please note that you need only submit one application form to be considered for all competitions.
 If successful in your application and interview, you will be placed in a team designed for one specific competition/destination according to your team's strengths.

 To complete your application, you will need to provide the following:

 - Your resume - the file name should be: FamilyName_FirstName_StudentID_resume.pdf

 - A current photo (face) - the file name should be: FamilyName_FirstName_StudentID_photo.jpeg

 - A statement of your results from my.unimelb - the file name should be: FamilyName_FirstName_StudentID_results.pdf

-- If selected to compete at an International Case Competition, you are required to be available for Orientation Day (Saturday 20 October), as well as a three-month training program on Wednesdays (from 6pm), Saturdays and Sundays over the summer vacation, commencing on 17 November (except the University holiday period; 22 December - 2 January)
+- A three-month training program on Wednesdays (from 6pm), Saturdays and Sundays over the summer vacation, commencing on Sunday 24 November (except the University holiday period; 20 December - 3 January)

-All accommodation for every competition is paid for by the Faculty.
+All accommodation for every competition is paid for by the Faculty of Business and Economics.
 Participating students also receive a bursary which covers the cost of flights and sundries.

 Information sessions for ICC 2020 have now passed.